rapid7/metasploit-framework/dev/Setting-Up-a-Metasploit-Development-Environment.md

 ### Naming yourself

 Finally, if you ever want to contribute to Metasploit, you need to configure at least your username and e-mail address, like so:

 ```
-git config user.name   "YOUR_USERNAME_FOR_REAL_LIFE"
+git config --global user.name   "YOUR_USERNAME_FOR_REAL_LIFE"
-git config user.email  "YOUR_USERNAME_FOR_EMAIL"
+git config --global user.email  "YOUR_USERNAME_FOR_EMAIL"
-git config github.user "YOUR_USERNAME_FOR_GITHUB"
+git config --global github.user "YOUR_USERNAME_FOR_GITHUB"
 ```

-If you want this to be your default identity for any other git repo you use, just use the `--global` option to `git config`.
 Your e-mail address must match your GitHub-registered e-mail.

 ### Signing commits

 We love signing commits, mainly because we're [terrified of the alternative][git-horror].
 The procedure is [detailed here][signing-howto].
 Note that the name and e-mail address must match the information on the signing key exactly.
 Contributors are encouraged to sign commits, while Metasploit committers are required to sign their merge commits when they [land pull requests][landing-prs].

 # Handy Aliases

 No development environment setup would be complete without a few handy aliases to make your life easier.

 ## Override installed `msfconsole`

 As the development user, you might accidentally try to use the installed Metasploit `msfconsole`.
 This won't work for a variety of reasons around how RVM handles different ruby versions and gemsets.
-So, create this alias:
+So, create this
+alias:

 ```
 echo 'alias msfconsole="pushd $HOME/git/metasploit-framework && ./msfconsole && popd"' >> ~/.bash_aliases